Lakes on Mars: Gale Crater

 Clay minerals (trioctahedral) that are formed in the presence of water were found by Curiosity in sedimentary rocks (mudstones) at Yellowknife Bay in Gale Crater.
 The mudstone samples were named John Klein and Cumberland.
 They are estimated to have formed later than the Noachian period which means that water may have existed there longer than previously thought.

 Gale Crater contains a number of alluvial fans and deltas that provide information about lake levels in the past.
 These formations are: Pancake Delta, Western Delta, Farah Vallis delta and the Peace Vallis Fan.

-In a press conference on 8 December 2014, Mars scientists discussed observations by Curiosity rover that show Mars' Mount Sharp was built by sediments deposited in a large lake bed over tens of millions of years.
+In a press conference on 8 December 2014, Mars scientists discussed observations by Curiosity rover that show Mars's Mount Sharp was built by sediments deposited in a large lake bed over tens of millions of years.
 This finding suggests the climate of ancient Mars could have produced long-lasting lakes at many places on the planet.
 Rock layers indicate that a huge lake was filled and evaporated many times.
 The evidence was many deltas that were stacked upon each other.

 Gale Crater is considered to be a closed-basin lake, as channels lead into it, but none lead out.

 Minerals called clays and sulfates are formed only in the presence of water.
 They also may preserve signs of past life.
 The history of water at Gale, as recorded in its rocks, is giving Curiosity many clues to study as it pieces together whether Mars ever could have been a habitat for microbes.
 Gale is special because both clays and sulfate minerals, which formed in water under different conditions, can be observed.